KeithBallard/fea-in-jax/README.md

 * $\mathcal{K}^i_{j}$: # of vertices on patch $j$ on MPI rank $i$
 * $\mathcal{L}^i_{j}$: # of elements on patch $j$ on MPI rank $i$
 * $\mathcal{G}^i_{j}$: # of degrees of freedom on patch $j$ on MPI rank $i$

+# Public Release Information
+Distribution Statement A.  Approved for public release: distribution is unlimited.
+Case #: AFRL-2025-4644